 ‘This is not where Michel proposed to me and nothing else happened.
 Vraiment.
 It’s my place only.’

 ‘You didn’t need any of these ploys, Emma, you needed none of these tricks.’
-He brought her face with both palms into a kiss which instantly deepened to the point her body had started to move, he saw a boulder with an inclined surface and now took her across, he lay against the inclined surface himself so that she would have to straddle his legs but could pull away if she wished, she appreciated that move and ordered him to drop his jeans.
-‘Quickly, it’s too cold.’
+He brought her face with both palms into a kiss which instantly deepened to the point her body had started to move, he pulled back, she gazed evenly into his eyes.

 ‘Yes,’ was all she could say.
 ‘Yes.
-I couldn’t let this be innocent, just an innocent, whimsical kiss.’
+I could not let it be innocent, just an innocent, whimsical kiss.’

-He got up, stepped over and hauled her into him again, they stopped, hand in hand they went back round the rock and stepped back onto the path.
+He hauled her to him again, they stopped, turned and hand in hand went back to the path.

-It was utterly silent on the way back, hand in hand, and then her phone went – text from Mademoiselle.
+Utter silence on the way back, hand in hand – her phone went – text from Mademoiselle.

-‘There you are,’ said Genie, ‘where did you go?’
+‘There you are, you two,’ said Genie, ‘where did you go?’

 ‘To where you and Philippe became a pair,’ said Emma.